thunlp/CokeBERT/README.md

 -->

 ![CokeBert](https://github.com/CoolSheng/CokeBERT/blob/main/CokeBert.jpg)
-*The example of capturing knowledge contextfrom a KG and incorporating them for language understanding.
+*Figure: The example of capturing knowledge contextfrom a KG and incorporating them for language understanding.
 Different sizes of circles express different entity importance for understanding the given sentence.*

 ### Reqirements: